desiredpersona/blog/src/posts/2016-06-08-jekyll-firebase-hosting.md

 ## Create a Google Firebase Account

-{% image "./src/img/firebase-hosting.png", "firebase hosting homepage" %}
+{% image "./src/img/firebase-hosting.png", "firebase hosting homepage", "100vw" %}

 Sign in to the [Firebase Console](https://firebase.google.com){rel="nofollow"} and create a new project.
 You will be prompted to enter a ‘Project name’ and choose a ‘Country/region’.